-Potential costs are uncertain and will be determined on a site specific basis where applicable.
+Potential costs for these rules and any additional proposed regulations related to PFAS are uncertain and will be determined on a site specific basis where applicable.
 If costs are incurred, Xcel Energy believes the costs will be recoverable through rates based on prior state commission practices.